stillunfolding/capastrophic/README.md

 >
 > Failing to do so (unless intentional) can result in corrupted CAP files or unexpected behavior during installation.
 >
 > Some off-card installers perform such consistency checks before installing a CAP file.
-However, the installer script provided in this project intentionally skips these checks and attempts to load the CAP file as is.
+However, the `ccm.py` (Card Content Manager) script provided in this project intentionally skips these checks and attempts to load the CAP file as is.
 This behavior is useful for training and testing purposes, where working with tampered CAP files is required.

 > [!TIP]
 > 🛠️ Working with `raw_modified` Field